nielslange/smntcs-free-gift-for-woocommerce/readme.txt

 1. Upload the plugin to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Apperance' » 'Customize'
+3. Go to 'Appearance' » 'Customize'
 4. Enable free gifts
 5. Adjust settings based on your needs